Because it isn't Easter without toilet roll bunnies, neon eggs and spring floral wreaths, here are our favourite craft ideas for kids!

 8. Easter treat holders

-We’re always looking for fun new ways to upcycle our toilet rolls (assuming you haven’t stockpiled, of course) and these adorbs Easter bunny and chick treat holders by Powerful Mothering is definitely going on our Easter DIY ‘must do’ list.
+We’re always looking for fun new ways to upcycle our toilet rolls and these adorbs Easter craft bunny and chick treat holders by Powerful Mothering are definitely going on our Easter DIY ‘must do’ list.

 9. Origami bunny book marker